sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 ### Integrate wallet

 Deploying the contract object `instance` to the Bitcoin network requires bitcoins.
 To do this, we need to access a wallet first to get bitcoins.
-Here we take [sensilet](https://sensilet.com) as an example to introduce how to access a wallet.
+Here we take [sensilet](https://sensilet.com) as an example to introduce how to access the wallet.

 #### 1. Wallet implementation